 Acknowledgments

-We acknowledge the members of our community that have lost their lives – both in the ongoing toxic drug supply crisis and long before – due to policies of drug criminalization.
+We acknowledge the members of our communities that have lost their lives – both in the ongoing toxic drug supply crisis and long before.

-We acknowledge that the land on which we operate is the traditional territory of many nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples, and is now home to many diverse First Nations, Inuit, and Métis peoples.
+We acknowledge that we operate on Indigenous land, which is home to many diverse First Nations, Inuit, and Métis peoples.
+Our program is coordinated from Toronto, which is the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples.

-We know that many of the samples we check are linked to both fatal and non-fatal overdose, as well as adverse health events.
-We acknowledge the people and pain behind the data we share.
+We know that many of the samples we check are linked to fatal or non-fatal overdose, as well as adverse health events – we acknowledge the people and pain behind the data we share.